 Recommendation C-8.15: Establish procedures for responding to citizen reports in a driveways that cross the sidewalk.
 [New Policy for 2015-

-Recommendation C-8.16: Where feasible, reduce or eliminate conflict points such as
+Recommendation C-8.16: Where feasible, reduce or eliminate conflict points such as and training of school children and the public.
+[New Objective for 2015-

 Safety Education